-The total number of UNE Occupational Therapy program graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in 2011-2013 was 89 out of 105, which is a pass rate of 85%.
-The pass rate for all first and second-time test takers in 2013 was 100%.
+The total number of UNE Occupational Therapy program graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in 2012-2014 was 118 out of 132, which is a pass rate of 89%.
+The pass rate for all first and second-time test takers in 2012-2014 is 100%.

 UNE OT NBCOT Pass Rates